Healthy Recipes Blog

 • Use a freshly opened jar of natural peanut butter and stir it well.
 If you use a half-used jar, the peanut butter might be too dry.

-• Go by how the mixture looks and feels in your kitchen with your peanut butter.
+• Go by how the mixture looks and feels.
 It should be smooth, shiny, and not too thick.
 If it's sticky and difficult to mix, add an extra tablespoon of water.

-• I don't add salt to the batter, because my peanut butter is already salted.
-If your peanut butter contains just peanuts and nothing else, not even salt, add a pinch of salt to the batter.
+• I don't add salt because my peanut butter is salted.
+If your peanut butter contains just peanuts, add a pinch of salt.

 • I have made this cake in several dishes.
-A small and tall 10-ounce mug, a wide 15-ounce mug, and a 3.5-inch-wide ramekin (as shown in the video and in the photos).
+A small and tall 10-ounce mug, a wide 15-ounce mug, and a 3.5-inch-wide ramekin (as shown in the video and the photos on this page).
 They all worked, and there wasn't much of a difference.
 Except that with the ramekin, I was worried there for a moment that the batter might overflow!
 But it didn't.
 You can always place your mug on a microwave-safe plate to catch possible spills.

 • Occasionally, baking soda can cause a reaction in baked goods that results in an ammonia smell.
 If you're concerned about it happening, use 1 teaspoon of baking powder (gluten-free if needed) instead of baking soda.
 Make sure the baking powder is fresh and not expired.